toomiblanco/learnreact/README.md

 ## This app has boostrap installed.
 - The style has been made with bootstrap tables and forms.
 So it will look nicer.

+## Responsive
+- As the app is styled with bootstrap it has a responsive style.